The Power of Ayurveda by Dr. Sarah Brewer

 How type 2 diabetes is viewed in Ayurveda

-In Ayurvedic medicine, diabetes (Prameha) is considered a Kapha disorder in which metabolic fire (Agni) is diminished, leading to high blood glucose levels.
-People with diabetes may be advised to follow a Kapha-pacifying diet which avoids excess sugar and carbohydrates such as potatoes and white rice, and to focus on obtaining fresh vegetables, bitter herbs and complex carbohydrates such as chickpeas, barley, porridge, and brown rice, with recommendations often hanging according to the seasons.
-Protein and fat intakes are limited, apart from fish; oranges, lemons, and Amalaki (Indian gooseberry) are encouraged as fruit.
+In Ayurvedic medicine, diabetes (Prameha) is viewed as a Kapha disorder where the metabolic fire (Agni) is weakened, leading to high blood glucose levels.
+People with diabetes are often advised to follow a Kapha-pacifying diet, which avoids excess sugar and carbohydrates like potatoes and white rice.
+Instead, they should focus on fresh vegetables, bitter herbs, and complex carbohydrates such as chickpeas, barley, porridge, and brown rice, with dietary recommendations often varying by season.
+Protein and fat intake is limited, except for fish, while fruits like oranges, lemons, and Amalaki (Indian gooseberry) are encouraged.
+Additionally, incorporating curalin blood sugar support supplement can further aid in managing blood glucose levels effectively.

 A cleansing program, called Panchakarma, may be recommended to dispel waste material (Ama) using therapeutic massages, applying eye, nasal and ear drops, inhaling medicinal smoke, brushing the teeth with medicinal powder and gargling with oil (oil pulling) or a medicinal infusion.